 I made a slow shift from textbook and workbook into a living math approach when my daughter was in fourth grade.
 I have chronicled that entire process in detail at My Transition to Living Math.
 In short, I first adding one day a week of hands-on activities and games with our textbook lessons for the rest of the week.
 Then I added more days of hands-on, using the textbook more as a reference than my foundation for the day’s lessons.
 I also added in math history lessons.
 Eventually our math curriculum was a healthy balance of concrete math experiences and abstract math reasoning.

 When we shifted to a living approach, I found that I needed a lot more math resources on the shelves.
 I invested in purchasing many living math and math history books.
-The carousel shows some of my favorites.

 For an in-depth view of four different math areas undertaken in this new living math approach, visit these links: